Heading back into education as a mature student can be daunting - follow our four top tips to help you readjust to life as a student.

 No matter how many years you’ve been out of the education system, take some time to reacquaint yourself with skills such as referencing, note-taking and essay planning.

-Jogging your memory before your course begins will help you feel more confident once you return to the classroom, virtual or otherwise.
+Jogging your memory before your course begins will help you feel more confident once you return to the classroom - virtually or otherwise.
 If you’re studying with Arden, you’ll benefit from sessions designed to reintroduce you to these skills, so be sure to make the most of them.

 3. View your extra years in a positive light